Contributor: Allison Crews. Lesson ID: 13878

 This organization pattern responds to an argument or idea by presenting supporting information in cause-effect patterns.

-Writers use this pattern to demonstrate how and why things came to be the way they are.
+Writers use this pattern to demonstrate how and why things come to be.
 By presenting information this way, you can pinpoint how variables in a situation can affect the outcome, and you can propose alternatives.

 When focused on solving a problem, this can also be considered problem-solution organization.